-As provided under Article III, Section 1 of this Ordinance, and except as provided elsewhere in this Appendix, Unless otherwise provided herein, it shall be unlawful for any significant industrial user, as defined herein, to cause or allow the discharge of process wastewater from its facility into the sewerage system under the jurisdiction of the District unless such significant industrial user is in conformance with all terms and conditions of has been issued a current valid Discharge Authorization issued to said significant industrial user by the District and is in conformance with all of its terms and conditions.
+Unless otherwise provided herein, it shall be unlawful for any significant industrial user to cause or allow the discharge of process wastewater from its facility into the sewerage system under the jurisdiction of the District unless such significant industrial user has been issued a current valid Discharge Authorization by the District and is in conformance with all of its terms and conditions.
 Unless otherwise provided in this Appendix D, any discharge of process wastewater without a required Discharge Authorization is unlawful and considered to be a violation of this Ordinance commencing on the initial date of such discharge.